Home Buying Mistakes

 1. Impractical laundry list before you begin your search

-Having wants is not a bad thing but when something impractical becomes a must have (depending on the price range) it will narrow your available options.
+Having "wants" is not a bad thing but when something impractical becomes a "must have" item (depending on the price range) it will narrow your available options.
 Start with what is really important to your lifestyle, whether it’s size, location, or price and then narrow it down as you see some options and get a better gauge on pricing.
 Don’t have a manifesto of what you want your new home to have before you have seen homes in person or chances are you won't see any homes, thinking nothing is available when in reality your criteria narrowed the options down too far at the outset.

 As you start to determine what different locations and amenities cost, you have to decide which is more important: the location or the actual home?
 Buying a home almost always involves making compromises, so you may need some flexibility to get the lifestyle you want.
 If you go into the buying process with your eyes open to all possibilities, you will end up happier than you expected.